DBCDK/bibliotekdk-next-api/README.md

 ## Environment Variables
 The following environment variables can be set in the application
 - **PORT**
-Port on which Next.js runs.
+Port on which the server runs.
 Default is 3000.
 - **MOREINFO_URL**
 URL on which moreinfo runs.
 - **MOREINFO_USER**